Birding Hotspots Cuba

 Bermejas Forest Reserva

 Ask at the park visitor’s centre outside Playa Larga about access and tours to here and La Turba.
 You must get further into the swamp, away from Playa Larga and the highway, to find the less common species.
-At Bermejas Forest Reserve you might see the Blue-headed Quail-dove, Key West Quail-dove, Cuban Parakeet, Cuban Tody, Cuban Pygmy-Owl, Bee Hummingbird and Fernandina’s Flicker.
+At Bermejas Forest Reserve, you might see the Blue-headed Quail-dove, Key West Quail-dove, Cuban Parakeet, Cuban Tody, Cuban Pygmy-Owl, Bee Hummingbird and Fernandina’s Flicker.

 La Turba